 We realise that not all businesses in the borough, particularly the smallest firms, can get help from the government's job retention, business rates discount or support grant schemes.
 We are investing £50,000 to fund memberships to the Federation of Small Businesses (FSB).
 The offer is to the self-employed, micro and small businesses with 50 or fewer employees.

-Up to 300 businesses will be able to access the free membership, which provides a range of services, from legal help and advice to cyber protection and assistance to access funding opportunities.
+Up to 300 businesses can access the free membership, which provides a range of services, from legal help and advice to cyber protection and assistance to access funding opportunities.

-Applications are being offered on a first come, first served, basis.
-You can apply for the free membership offer by emailing email@example.com.
+Applications are still being accepted.
+You can apply for the free membership offer by emailing firstname.lastname@example.org.
 Please add the words ‘Scarborough Borough’ to the subject field of your email.

 Business rates relief